 Accounts receivable are presented net of allowance for doubtful accounts.
 The Group provides specific provisions for bad debts when facts and circumstances indicate that the collection is doubtful and a loss is probable and estimable.
 If the financial conditions of its customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
-As of December 31, 2008, the Group did not record any allowance for doubtful accounts of RMB2,800,000 as of December 31, 2009.
+As of December 31, 2008, the Group did not record any allowance for doubtful accounts.
+The Group made an allowance for doubtful accounts of RMB2,800,000 as of December 31, 2009.
 For the years presented, the Group did not write off any bad debts.